 A news report published by an organization to provide information to journalists or other audiences.

-Data observed or collected by a researcher from first-hand experience, specifically for the research project of interest.
+Data observed or collected by a researcher from first-hand experience, specifically for the research cluster of interest.

 An evaluation of the internal dynamics of implementing organizations, their policy instruments, their service delivery mechanisms, their management practices, and the linkages among these.
 Related term: formative evaluation.